 The Church and the Arts Concert Series

-Will be back for the 2022 season
+Will be back for the 2023 season with a full lineup.

-Sunday, January 9th 7:00pm
+Sunday, January 8th 7:00pm

 Todd is first off and most importantly, a born again Christian.
 He is a Triple Platinum Records Recording artist with his #1 Hit Song "My Name is America," along with many other great songs he has recorded and written.
 He owns his own dinner Theatre here in the World's Most Beautiful Beaches, Panama City Beach.
 Todd, along with his beautiful wife Angel and his Follow That Dream Band, have toured the country singing and entertaining audiences of all ages.
 They also have a 501 c3 Ministry- Tent Revival of America, with which they try to keep God and Country united!
 Thank you!
 We look forward to being with you!